jro31/jethro-codes/_articles/my-story.md

 I didn't fancy travelling in a world in lockdown, and with so much uncertainty, I just wanted _a_ secure income, no matter how it came.

-Now though, with the world starting to open up, the time felt right to start living how I want to live.
+Now though, with the world opening up, the time feels right to start living how I want to live.
 Or at least trying to.

 There's a dilemma that all of us regularly face in our daily lives.
 Do we live for the moment, or do we plan for the future?